 Asia & the Pacific

-Consolidated financial informationAll figures presented are in thousands of dollars.
+FY2019 consolidated financial informationAll figures presented in thousands of dollars.

 Source of funds